mnkvsoft/ArgValidation/README.md

      .LengthInRange(1, 30);
 ```

+### Short validation

-- If you want to perform only 1 validation, without passing any additional parameters to the check method (*Simple validation method*), then you can immediately call this method directly.
-This path does not support a fluent API.
+If you want to perform only 1 validation, without passing any additional parameters to the check method (*Short validation method*), then you can immediately call this method directly.
+This path does not support a fluent API

 ```cs
 // example